poemap/i18n/README.md

 8. [Russian](ru.json)
 9. [Thai](th.json)

-Feel free to contribute and suggest new languages
+Feel free to contribute and suggest new languages.
+We're sure that in every language some things can be said better or shorter.
+Be free when translating.
+Also, don't forget to include your name to the "contributors.names".